clockblocker/deutsch_mindmap/Worter/B/bald.md

 - Drückt eine mittlere Intensität aus
 '''

 I chose this template because "ziemlich" functions both as an adverb and an adjective modifier, indicating degree or intensity.
-The template highlights its usage, synonyms, and translations while providing context for how the word is typically used in German., [[Konnektivpartikeln]], [[Konjunktoren]], [[kurzfristig]], [[Sobald]]
+The template highlights its usage, synonyms, and translations while providing context for how the word is typically used in German., [[Konnektivpartikeln]], [[Konjunktoren]], [[kurzfristig]], [[Sobald]], [[künftig]]